yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Par contre c'est un outil parfait pour faire des prototypes.
 fr: Et si vous voulez faire un prototype de site web, RoR est ce qui se fait de mieux.
 fr: De l'idée au site, il ne se passera que peu de temps.
 en: Ruby is a very good language.
-It is often compared (opposed ?) to Python.
+en: It is often compared (opposed ?) to Python.
 en: There are the regular expression operators Perl inside the langage.
 en: But the syntax is extremely clear, like in Python.
-en: Many feature were inspired by functionnal programming (as in Python).
+en: Many feature were inspired by functional programming (as in Python).
 en: I used it a lot.
 en: It is the worst language I know in term of efficiency.
 en: This is the language that lose almost all benchmarks.
 en: But it is the perfect tool for prototypes.
 en: If you want to make a website prototype, RoR (Ruby on Rails) is certainly one of the best system known to mankind.
 en: From idea to realisation, few time will occur.
-Make this site work for thousands of people, will, on the other hand, certainly require a lot of optimisations.
+en: Make this site work for thousands of people, will, on the other hand, certainly require a lot of optimisations.

+en: One of the greatest Ruby feature is its ability to make the program extremely readable.
+en: It is very close to natural language.
+en: On the other hand, I found the Object Oriented layer a bit disappointing.
+en: The fact there is no real "class variable" but only "tree class variable" for example.

+en: Considering the community, the ruby one feels closer to the creative than the engineer.
+en: I am under the impression designer tends to use Ruby instead of Python.

 ### Javascript